fevieira27/MoveToBeActive/README.md

 ## Feature listing:
 * Analog hands for Hour and Minutes, but not for Seconds to mimic Vivomove HR (and save battery);
-* Garmin Logo;
-* Current Date;
+* Current Date with day of the week and Month;
+* Garmin Logo that can be hidden on the watch face's config menu;
 * Battery percentage with symbol changing colors depending on battery left: Red (less than 15%), Yellow (between 15 and 30%) and Green (greater than 31%);
-* Heart Rate data, showing last available value (not updated every second when not doing an activity, to save battery) and a symbol that is presented with colors from 7 different rate zones, set up by the user on the watch main settings (Settings - User Profile - Heart Rate - Zones - Based On);
-* Notifications count;
-* Floors climbed count;
-* Distance travelled on the day (km or miles, dependent on watch's selected unit on general config);
+* Notifications count: Accent color (at least one available) or Grey (no unread notifications);
+* Bluetooth indicator: Blue (connected to the phone) or Grey (not connected);
+* Alarm indicator: Accent color (at least one alarm active) or Grey (no alarms);
+* Do not Disturb indicator (only shown when mode is activate);
 * Temperature indicator (if available) in Celsius or Fahrenheit (also dependent on watch's selected units display);
-* City name (if available) and current weather condition;
+* City name (if available) that can be hidden on the watch face's config menu;
-* Bluetooth indicator: Blue (connected to the phone) or Grey (not connected);
-* Do not Disturb indicator (only shown if mode is active);
+* Current weather condition and temperature (°C/°F);
+* Top left data point - Can be selected between one of the below:
+  - Heart Rate data, showing last available value (not updated every second when not doing an activity, to save battery) and a symbol that is presented with colors from 7 different rate zones, set up by the user on the watch main settings (Settings - User Profile - Heart Rate - Zones - Based On);
+  - (coming soon) Calories burned: Icon will be displayed in Grey until calories goal has been met, changing to the Accent color of choice;
+* Middle left data point - Can be selected between one of the below:
+  - Distance walked/ran on the day (km or miles, dependent on watch's selected unit on general config): Icon will be displayed in Grey until steps goal has been met, changing to the Accent color of choice;
+  - (coming soon) Elevation (altitude above mean sea level in meters): Derived from the most accurate source (Barometer or GPS) in order of descending accuracy.
+If no GPS is present, then barometer readings will be used;
+  - (coming soon) Wind speed: Current wind speed in km/h;
+* Bottom left data point - Can be selected between one of the below:
-* Blood oxygen percentage, that when activated will temporarily replace the floor climb count.
-As soon as it deactivates, the floor climb count will show up again.
+  - Blood oxygen percentage: will automatically activate when the sensor is active, temporarily replacing whatever data point was selected for this same position.
+As soon as it deactivates, the previous data point (setup on the watch face's config menu) will show up again.
+  - Floors climbed count: Icon will be displayed in Grey until floors climbed goal has been met, changing to the Accent color of choice;
+  - (coming soon) Precipitation percentage: The current chance of rain/snow precipitation (0-100%);
+  - (coming soon) Humidity percentage: The current relative humidity (0-100%);
+  - (coming soon) Solar intensity percentage: Describes the solar sensor's charge efficiency, if available on the devide (0-100%);

 ## Support this project:
 [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" href="https://paypal.me/pools/c/8x2wuxFwFu">](https://paypal.me/pools/c/8x2wuxFwFu)